eliassun/ipsec/README.md

 # Demo

 http://104.238.180.66 is a website to create/update/delete/list the remote VPN users and site-to-site VPN, including the IPSec remote user VPN, the OpenVPN user VPN, and the IPSec site-to-site VPN.
+It also has the Okta/SAML-based login, which will generate a token as a temporary password to sign in the remote VPN service.

 # Demo: IPSec Remote User VPN